hyacinth04/PasswordStrength_Evaluation/README.md

-# Task 6: Password Strength and Security Evaluation Report
+# Password Strength and Security Evaluation Report

 This repository contains the deliverables for a security assignment focused on understanding and evaluating **password complexity** and researching **common attack vectors**.